Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 How much does an LLC cost per year in New Hampshire?

-Each year, a New Hampshire LLC will need to file an Annual Report and pay a $100 annual fee to the Secretary of State.
+Each year, a New Hampshire LLC will file an Annual Report and pay a $100 annual fee to the Secretary of State.

 What is a Foreign Limited Liability Company?

-A New Hampshire foreign LLC is an LLC that was formed in another state but wants to physically operate in New Hampshire.
+A New Hampshire foreign LLC is an LLC formed in another state that wants to physically operate in New Hampshire.
 Physically operating means having a presence, such as having an office or hiring an employee.

 What is a Professional Limited Liability Company?

 Businesses that require occupational licensing in New Hampshire, such as accountants, architects, veterinarians, etc., are required to file for a Professional LLC (PLLC) instead of an LLC.
-Filing for a PLLC is very similar to that of an LLC.
+Filing for a PLLC is very similar to filing for an LLC.

 Related: What is a Professional Limited Liability Company?